 • USA

-Applicants from outside these countries with a UK degree equivalent qualification, do not need to demonstrate English language competence if they can provide proof that the qualification was instructed in English.
+If you’re from outside these countries but hold a UK degree equivalent qualification, you don’t need to demonstrate your English language competence as long as you can provide proof your qualification was instructed in English.

-*Applicants presenting Canadian qualifications will not normally need to provide other evidence of English language ability so long as they supply sufficient proof from the institution that the degree was taught and examined in English.
+*Applicants presenting Canadian qualifications usually don’t need to provide additional evidence of English language ability, so long as they supply sufficient proof from the institution that the degree was taught and examined in English.

-If there is any doubt about your English language ability, the University of Essex Online reserves the right to require you to achieve a satisfactory score in our online English language test.
+If there’s any doubts over your English language ability, the University of Essex Online reserves the right to require you achieve a satisfactory score in our online English language test.